Soko Cheng '19 has been awarded a competitive Gilman International Scholarship, which she will use this sprin...

 Galesburg, IL 61401-4999

-Major in Biochemistry, Minors in Psychology, Health Studies
+Major in Biochemistry, Minors in Psychology and Health Studies